ioam/topographica/doc/Home/pubs.rst

 Please send citations for any Topographica papers not listed above to `Jim Bednar`_ so that they can be included here.

+.. _The mapping of eccentricity and meridional angle onto orthogonal axes in the primary visual cortex: http://journal.frontiersin.org/Journal/10.3389/fncom.2015.00003
 .. _Mechanisms for stable, robust, and adaptive development of orientation maps in the primary visual cortex: http://dx.doi.org/10.1523/JNEUROSCI.1037-13.2013
 .. _Building a mechanistic model of the development and function of the primary visual cortex: http://dx.doi.org/10.1016/j.jphysparis.2011.12.001
 .. _A model of the response of visual area V2 to combinations of orientations: http://dx.doi.org/10.3109/0954898X.2012.690167